Ground Reports

 The one-man commission report by Justice Saxena was submitted in May 1983.
 Before that, Yogendra Makwana, the Union Minister of State for Home Affairs, had accused the BJP (established in April 1980) and Rashtriya Swayamsevak Sangh (RSS) of orchestrating the riots.

 Moradabad, a district known for its brassware industry, was not free of communal violence even before the Idgah incident.
-Its cities and towns saw communal violence in 1971, 1975 and 1978 too.
+Its various cities and towns saw communal violence in 1971, 1975 and 1978 too.

-The politics of Moradabad in 1980 was such that Dr Shamim Ahmed Khan had revived the Muslim League in the area and was trying to take on Hafiz Mohammed Siddiqui of the Congress Party.
+The politics of Moradabad in 1980 was such that Dr Shamim Ahmed Khan had revived the Muslim League and was trying to take on Hafiz Mohammed Siddiqui of the Congress Party.
 Siddiqui had the support of Muslims as well as Hindu communities of Punjabi and Valmiki castes in the area.

 About three months before the violence, a minor disturbance was witnessed ahead of the May elections when an injured cow was let loose in the market in the hope that it would anger Hindus and prevent them from supporting Siddiqui for being Muslim.

 In the same month, that is May, a girl from the Dalit Valmiki community, about 17 or 18 years of age, was kidnapped by local Muslim youths led by one Mohammed Riyaz, and gangraped.
 She had gone to clean a building.
-Khan, in order to raise his status among the Muslims, sided with the accused.

 The Dalit family grew scared of the political backing for the accused and, fearing for their daughter’s life, quickly arranged her marriage.